0 0

 https://medium.com/swlh/quantum-machine-learning-the-next-big-thing-95bfc3b4f08f

-Google’s Sycamore processor mounted in a cryostat, recently used to demonstrate quantum supremacy and the most significant quantum chemistry simulation on a quantum computer.
+Google’s Sycamore processor, mounted in a cryostat, was recently used to demonstrate quantum supremacy and the most significant quantum chemistry simulation on a quantum computer.
 Photo Credit: Rocco Ceselin

 Quantum computing – abstract simulation.
 Credit: Pixabay.

-The very basics of Quantum Computing diagramatically explained.
+The very basics of Quantum Computing are diagrammatically explained.

 Credit: https://medium.com/mdr-inc/quantum-computation-for-kids-e27f2ac59bb7

 However, there is a catch.
-Quantum computing is an exceptionally delicate thing since maintaining a suspended quantum particle in a superposition can only be done for about 100 microseconds.
-As mentioned, it also needs freezing temperatures and superconductors, not precisely something that fits in your iPhone.
-This kind of hardware makes quantum computers highly specialized equipment that is only really practical for particular tasks right now, things like prediction modelling and optimization problems on complicated systems with many variables.
+Quantum computing is an exceptionally delicate endeavour, since maintaining a suspended quantum particle in a superposition can last only about 100 microseconds.
+As mentioned, it also requires freezing temperatures and superconductors —not exactly something that fits in your iPhone.
+This kind of hardware makes quantum computers highly specialised equipment that is only really practical for particular tasks right now, such as prediction modelling and optimisation problems on complex systems with many variables.

 Is quantum computing done faster than the speed of light?

 The idea is not quite as crazy as it might sound, though you may wish to limber up your mind before delving deeper.
 It’s based on the same principle as that of quantum entanglement — the notion that two particles on opposite sides of the universe can be linked through their quantum states such that one cannot be adequately described without the other.
-That is, an action on one particle instantaneously influences its counterpart, even if they are separated by light-years.
+That is, an action on one particle instantaneously influences its counterpart, even if light-years separate them.

 Credit: https://www.quora.com/Is-quantum-computing-done-faster-than-the-speed-of-light